delay/sveltekit-auth-starter/README.md

 **convertNameToInitials.ts** — function for making initials from first and last name of user for the avatar.

+**getAllUrlParams.ts** - puts any url parameters in an object to be used in our log system.
+**parseMessage** - puts event.locals.message message into object or string and for our log.
+**parseTrack** - puts event.locals.track message into object or string for our log.

 ## **/components**

 **footer.svelte** — footer in the app, used in /routes/+layout.svelte